marijodev/coding-user-form/README.md

     * It should say if the address is a PO Box
     * It should validate that all fields are required, except Second Address

-It contains all  related unit tests into the folder ./__test__ The code is into the folder ./pages
+Unit tests on folder: ./__test__
+Code on folder: ./pages

-Test Suitest: 2
+Test Suites: 2
-Unit Tests created: 34 scenarios
+Unit Tests created: 35 scenarios

 command lines for
 *-Install dependencies from package.json